-Brock University can provide personalised quarantine letters, personalised letters to support non-discretionary travel andquarantine/self-isolation options if you provide your personal details to Brock here.
+Brock University will provide you with the documents needed for travel including a personalised letter to support non-discretionary travel and quarantine/self-isolation options once you provide your personal details to Brock here.

 Any international student with COVID-19 symptoms will not be allowed to board their flight to Canada.
 If symptoms occur upon arrival, a health assessment will be performed by a Public Health Agency of Canada (PHAC) Officer and the individual may not be allowed to enter Canada, or if necessary, the individual may be transported to a hospital for a medical examination.
 Among other requirements to be granted entry to Canada, an international student will be required to demonstrate to a Border Services Officer, or PHAC Officer, that they have a suitable plan for quarantine in place; otherwise, they may be refused entry.
 Any international student who is found to be in violation of the mandatory 14-day quarantine period may be penalized under Canadian law.

 Currently, international students may enter Canada for the purposes of pursuing a program of post-secondary study, for which they have secured a study permit or approval, subject to conditions set out in the Quarantine Act, and Emergency Orders made under the Quarantine Act.

 All travellers entering Canada, including international students, are required to undergo the necessary health checks, must wear a non-medical mask or face covering during travel, including to their place of quarantine, and they must quarantine (if asymptomatic) or isolate (if symptomatic) for 14 days upon arrival in Canada, in accordance with the requirements set out in the Emergency Order Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation) No. 3.
 Upon arrival, international students must be able to demonstrate that they have a plan in place to support their initial 14-day mandatory quarantine or isolation period in Canada.